The Marine Information System

 The IAEA's Marine Information System (MARiS) allows the search and recovery of more than 173,000 measurements

-of radioactivity and stable isotope data in the marine environment found in seawater, biota, sediment and suspended matter.
+of radioactivity data in the marine environment found in seawater, biota, sediment and suspended matter.

 The MARiS database and web site are maintained and developed by the Radiometrics Laboratory at the IAEA Environment Laboratories (IAEA-EL) in Monaco.

 May 2016: HELCOM data updated with the HELCOM 2015 dataset.
 12209 new measurements now available through MARiS.

 Sediment: 7200 new measurements

 July 2015: 27065 new seawater measurements in the North Pacific from the public datasets released by MEXT, NRA and TEPCO.